 To print more lines per page than the line space allows (6 or 8 lines per inch), specify the number of lines per page.
 The line spacing is compressed to allow the larger number of lines to fit on a page.
-For example, if the lines spacing is 6 lines per inch, entering the command qprt -1 66 FileName causes the file FileName to print at 66 lines per page instead of the default 60 lines per page.
+For example, if the lines spacing is 6 lines per inch, entering the command qprt -1 66 FileName causes the file specified by the FileName parameter to print at 66 lines per page instead of the default 60 lines per page.